nareshkuruva96d1/devops-job-ready-project/SonarQube-Installations.md

 * from now this project will consider our specific quality gate while scanning.
 * We can verify this by re-running the project.

+# Creation of user in SonarQube:
+## Steps to create user on SonarQube:
+* Click on administration>security>users>enter user-name,name,emailid,password>click on create.
+Then it will create the user.
+* We also can give the administration access to the user- Click on administration>security>users>click on the user group>click on all>select the adminitrations.
+* "We should not give this administration access to all user.
+Ex: Developers".

+# SonarQube Webhook configuration: